Running in cold weather possesses a few unforeseen problems that may not be known to first-time runners, cyclists, or hikers.

 - The material consists of 60% wool for the best fast heating results!

-- These running socks fit well, being 25% nylon and elastic band free for ultimate comfort and no circulation restriction.
+- These running socks fit well, 25% nylon and elastic band free for ultimate comfort and no circulation restriction.

 - These Canadian Thermal Winter socks are perfect for all cold weather running and have been designed to tolerate extreme conditions such as snow.